 January the 24th, the Pravda published the news of the murder and summoned an International Socialist Conference.
 The summons was signed by Lenin and Trotsky, the Russian Communist Party, the German Communist Party, the Finish Communist party, the Balkans Socialist Federation, the North American Socialist Workers’ Party, and the foreign bureau (in Russia) of the Polish, Hungarian, Austrian and Latvian Communist parties.

-March 2, 1919, in the midst of the civil war, Lenin opened the International Conference honoring the memory of Rose Luxemburg and Karl Liebknecht, “the best representatives of the III International.”
+March 2, 1919, in the midst of the civil war, Lenin opened the International Conference honouring the memory of Rose Luxemburg and Karl Liebknecht, “the best representatives of the III International.”
 The maximum expression of the importance of this meeting for the Bolsheviks is that Trotsky left the war front to participate in the Conference.

 Many international delegates did not arrive or arrived late.
-A great part of the present delegations were part of the foreign sections of the Russian party.
-The parties which had an existence of their own – the German, Polish, Austrian and Hungarian – were very small regarding the Russian, which had 500 thousand members at the time.
+A great part of the present delegations was part of the foreign sections of the Russian party.
+The parties which had an existence of their own – the German, Polish, Austrian and Hungarian – were very small unlike the Russian, which had 500 thousand members at the time.
 All of this supposedly made the foundation of the III International a mistake, because it was not representative enough to do so.
 However, we consider that history showed the opposite was true.

 The German delegate stood for Rose Luxemburg’s stand that it was not the time yet, that it would be very weak and the only strong party was the Russian one.
-One can wonder the influence of the opinion of a great leader that was recently murdered.
+One can wonder about the influence of the opinion of a great leader that was recently murdered.
 Zinoviev, one of the Bolsheviks’ great propagandists, answered:

 “We should not work under the assumption that we are too weak; Rather let us be inspired by a great sense of strength and by the conviction that the immediate future belongs to the III International.
 If we work in that spirit, we will take this necessary step without wavering.
 After careful consideration, therefore, our party recommends the immediate formation of the III International.
 That will show the whole world that we theoretically and organizationally armed.”